2022 Dates: July 4 – 24, 2022

 *If the group is arriving overland from Islamabad, the entire schedule is bumped back a day, to allow for a day of rest in Skardu (that is why we schedule in buffer days!)

 Today, out adventure begins in earnest!
-Our team will assemble early at the hotel and after breakfast, we will load up the 4×4 jeeps and begin the bumpy, dusty drive to Askole.
+Our team will assemble early at the hotel and after breakfast, we will load up the 4×4 jeeps and begin the bumpy, dusty drive to Askole – the gateway to Central Karakoram National Park.
 The journey from Skardu takes between 7 and 10 hours depending on road conditions.
-Askole is the last village on the road before the start of the trek and it is from here we will start walking tomorrow.
-We will eat lunch en route to Askole.
+We will eat lunch en route.

 It is also possible that we will need to spend an extra day in Skardu finalizing our permits if they are not ready the day before (again, this is why we schedule buffer days!).